Innovating Crowd Management Practice

 Who initiated the project and which organizations are involved?

-For the City of Amsterdam the innovation of urban mobility is an important principle they hold dear.
-Ever since SAIl 2015, the City of Amsterdam has provided worldwide unique and very valuable access to its public space to develop, test and upgrade the CM-DSS.
-As part of this process, the mobility experts of the City of Amsterdam, its law & order officers and the Amsterdam police have been collaborating fully with DUT and AMS to learn and adopt the CM-DSS into their organization.
+For the City of Amsterdam the innovation of urban mobility is an important priority.
+Ever since SAIL 2015, the City of Amsterdam has provided access to its public space to develop, test and upgrade the CM-DSS.
+As part of this process, the mobility experts of the City of Amsterdam, its regulatory officers and the Amsterdam police have been collaborating with DUT and AMS to learn and adopt the CM-DSS into their organization.

 ALTRAN, part of Capgemini, is the world leader in engineering and R&D services.
 As CityFlows partner ALTRAN will develop the CM-DSS’s capability to communicate with 5G wireless devices and IoT systems.